inyokaproject/inyoka-legacy/docs/source/developers_fable.rst

 As seen in the examples above we have “providers” whose implementations are wrapped.
-These wrappers are commonly called “controllers” because they control other provides and control the concrete flow.
+These wrappers are commonly called “controllers” because they control other providers and control the concrete flow.

-A controll interface inherits from :class:`inyoka.Interface` and follows it's naming guides.
+A controller interface inherits from :class:`inyoka.Interface` and follows it's naming guides.
 Besides that it should contain the name ``Controller`` to specify that this is a special kind of interface.